Counseling Center Services

 Mental Health Screening: Take a free and anonymous mental health screening to assess if you are experiencing symptoms consistent with a variety of mental issues (Depression, Generalized Anxiety, PTSD, Disordered Eating, Substance Abuse, etc) by clicking on this link.

-Therapist Assisted Online Treatment (TAO): Bellarmine students are eligible to utilize TAO, which is a online mental health service with interactive evidence-based modules to teach skills in anxiety management, mood management, relaxation and communication You can use TAO either as a self-directed process or with the guidance of one of our counselors.
+Therapist Assisted Online Treatment (TAO): Bellarmine students are eligible to utilize TAO, which is an online mental health service with interactive evidence-based modules to teach skills in anxiety management, mood management, relaxation, and communication You can use TAO either as a self-directed process or with the guidance of one of our counselors.
 To learn about TAO, please click on this link.

 Phone Consultation & Support: Any student wishing to receive emotional/psychological support and guidance can contact our office and speak to one of our counselors.
 Whether you are just wanting more information about our services, wanting tips on stress management, guidance on how to help a friend, please email us at email@example.com to arrange a time to speak to a counselor.

 Crisis intervention: If you are a Bellarmine student experiencing a mental health crisis and would like guidance in managing it, call us at 502.272.8480 during standard office hours or outside our standard office hours contact Public Safety at 502.272.7777 and ask to speak to the on-call counselor.

 Initial needs assessment: To determine how we can best support you, we encourage you to schedule a 30-minute appointment via video conferencing.
 You will complete some forms online and meet confidentially with one of our counselors, who will then help assess your mental health needs and connect you with the necessary resources to address those needs.
 To schedule an appointment, please click on this link.